frankie-yanfeng/frankie-yanfeng.github.io/_posts/2019-02-22-Magic Ring Skin Test Challenge-2019.md

   * [Further discussion with P&G needed]

 ## Explore the data
-Note: try to get insights from a lab expert for these steps.
+Note: try to get insights from a expert for these steps.
 1. Create a copy of the data for exploration (sampling it down to a manageable size if necessary)
 2. Create a Jupyter notebook to keep a record of data exploration
 3. Study each attribute and its characteristics: